 Utilising a whole life costing approach to evaluation where appropriate.

-Improved assessment of supply chain emissions related to our procurement process as required;

 Promoting and supporting a circular economy by considering potential for re-use, repair and recycling of goods and materials in scoping requirements on a routine basis to prevent waste.

 Policy Statements Required under the Procurement Reform (Scotland) Act 2014